FilipTrajkovski/NewYorkBusStations-DIANS/README.md

 Examples for bus: B61, B57, B41

 Examples for bus stations: Castle Hill Avenue & Bruckner Boulevard, Farmers Boulevard & 133rd Road

+### Homework Part 4: Docker containerization and AWS deployment

+Go to the `homework3` folder and in the respective `api/ui` to see the docker build files.

+The application is currently running on an AWS EC2 container on the url: http://ec2-34-201-243-63.compute-1.amazonaws.com/